sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

 (where obviously ../../MyTests/pdf_reference17.pdf is altered for your machine). (adb lives in <sdk>/platform-tools if it's not on your path).

-11) With the emulator running (see step 9), execute
+13) With the emulator running (see step 11), execute

        ant install

-and that will copy MuPDF into the emulator where you can run it from the launchpad screen.
+('ant.bat install' on Windows) and that will copy MuPDF into the emulator where you can run it from the launchpad screen.

-12) To see debug messages from the emulator (including stdout/stderr from our app), execute:
+14) To see debug messages from the emulator (including stdout/stderr from our app), execute:

        adb logcat